7 Steps to Landing a U.S. Internship

 The following websites below allow you to post your resume and search for internship listings by industry or city.

 - Don’t forget to use your University Database!
 Chances are that your university has created close partnerships with some companies where previous students may have interned.

-- Social Media is a powerful tool and can be leveraged to search for internships.
+- Social Media sites, especially LinkedIn, are powerful tools and can be leveraged in your search for U.S. internships.

 - If you love a host company but can’t seem to find internship listing, you can always create your own internship!
-Don’t be afraid to reach out to host employers and pitch them a position you have in mind and how you can contribute to their company.
+Don’t be afraid to reach out to host employers, pitch them a position you have in mind, and share how you can contribute to their company.

 Pro tip: Keep in mind that host employers must also meet the J-1 Visa host employer requirements to be eligible to host you.

 There are two documents that are important when applying for an internship:

 - Your CV/Resume is very important, as it is a host employer’s first impression of your qualifications.